MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-whatsnew.md

 **What's new**
 - [Device control for macOS](mac-device-control-overview.md) is now in general availability.
-- Addressed an issue where a quick scan could not be started from the status menu on macOS 11 (Big Sur)
+- Addressed an issue where a quick scan could not be started from the status menu on macOS 11 (Big Sur).
 - Other bug fixes

 <br/>